What is CleanPowerSF?

 CleanPowerSF’s GHG emissions factor for the 2017 calendar year was 0 pounds of carbon dioxide equivalents (lbs CO2e) per megawatt-hour (MWh) for our Green product and 0.00 lbs.
 CO2e/MWh for our 100% renewable SuperGreen product.
 CleanPowerSF will be publishing its calendar year 2018 emissions factor in the coming months.

 CleanPowerSF is a member of The Climate Registry (TCR), and we expect to have a TCR-verified emissions factor for 2016, 2017, and 2018 for our Green service by the middle of 2019.

 Does CleanPowerSF exceed the Renewable Portfolio Standard (RPS) Requirements?

 California’s Renewable Portfolio Standard requires that all load serving entities provide a minimum of 28% renewable energy to customers, increasing to 33% by 2020.
-Our Green product currently offers at least 40% renewable energy, exceeding the minimum renewable content required by the State of California by 15%.
+Our Green product currently offers 48% renewable energy.
 With SuperGreen, our 100% renewable energy product, we acquire an additional 72% renewable energy to meet 100% of each participating customer’s usage.
 By participating in CleanPowerSF, customers are committing to “green up” the balance of their energy demand with renewable energy.

 Will CleanPowerSF retire Renewable Energy Credits (RECs) on my company’s behalf?